BeamNG/BeamNG-MATLAB-Simulink-integration/docs/source/simulink/fmu.md

-# BeamNG FMUs
+# FMU Blocks

-A BeamNG FMI for the [Functional Mock-up Interface](https://fmi-standard.org/) allows the BeamNG.tech user to set up a [tightly-coupled](https://documentation.beamng.com/beamng_tech/cosimulationeditor/tight_coupling/) system between a BeamNG vehicle and third-party software (such as Mathworks Simulink).
-The ```vehicleSystemsCoupling``` lua controller will facilitates the communication and signal selection.
+BeamNG's FMU blocks according to the [FMI Standard](https://fmi-standard.org/) allows the BeamNG.tech user to set up a [tightly-coupled](https://documentation.beamng.com/beamng_tech/cosimulationeditor/tight_coupling/) system between a BeamNG vehicle and third-party software (such as Mathworks Simulink).
+We support FMI 2.0 and FMI 3.0.

+The `vehicleSystemsCoupling` lua controller will facilitates the communication and signal selection.

 ## Set up the FMU co-simulation